Novus Visualizers

 Preprocessing should be framed as a reliability step, not as magic.
 If the product generates waveform or energy data, normalize that explanation into plain language: the app reads the uploaded track so motion and visual response can stay synchronized during editing and export.
 Users do not need DSP jargon to trust the system; they need a believable explanation of why the app is taking time before editing begins and what they gain from waiting for that processing to finish.

-Operationally, this stage also defines several MVP boundaries: file size limits, supported codecs, upload retry behavior, temporary project states, and what happens when a user closes the tab mid-process.
-Document those boundaries explicitly now, because they become harder to explain later if early users learn one behavior and production quietly shifts beneath them.
+Operationally, this stage also defines several boundaries: file size limits, supported codecs (MP3, WAV, OGG, M4A), upload retry behavior, temporary project states, and what happens when a user closes the tab mid-process.
+Document those boundaries explicitly, because they become harder to explain later if users learn one behavior and production quietly shifts beneath them.

-An MVP editor does not need every control; it needs the right controls.
-In a music visualizer product, the high-value edits are usually the ones tied directly to audience perception: color treatment, visual intensity, background and artwork handling, scene framing, timing offsets, and how reactive elements respond to the music.
-Exposing those first helps users get from "generic output" to "recognizably ours" quickly, which is what determines whether the product feels publishable.
+A good editor does not surface every control with equal weight; it foregrounds the right ones.
+In a music visualizer product, the high-value edits are the ones tied directly to audience perception: color treatment, visual intensity, background and artwork handling, scene framing, layer composition, timing offsets, and how reactive elements respond to the music.
+With multi-band beat synchronization, that last control becomes more expressive — bass, mid, and treble energy can drive different elements independently, so a kick can pulse one layer while a hi-hat animates another.
+Exposing the high-value controls prominently helps users get from "generic output" to "recognizably ours" quickly, which is what determines whether the product feels publishable.

 Good editing controls also protect users from self-sabotage.
 Powerful software often fails when it exposes too many interdependent options without guardrails.
 A more pragmatic model is to provide sensible ranges, preview states, and reset paths.
 Users should be able to experiment without fear that they have irreversibly broken the project.
 That is especially important in a visualizer app, where small changes in color, scale, or responsiveness can dramatically affect the emotional read of the final video.

 For teams, saved project state and predictable re-editing matter almost as much as the initial edit.
 If a client requests a small change after review, the user should not need to rebuild from upload.
-Even if the MVP keeps versioning simple, the product should still communicate how projects are saved, revisited, and re-exported so the workflow feels like software, not a one-time generator.
+However versioning is handled, the product should communicate how projects are saved, revisited, and re-exported so the workflow feels like software, not a one-time generator.

 Previewing versus final export